Pickleball Gear

 Bottom line

-I chose the Engage Pursuit Pro1 6.0 because it's one of the best all-court paddles I've played with this year, while also putting no strain on my elbows.
+I chose the Engage Pursuit Pro1 Hybrid because it's an awesome all-court paddle and it has probably the best anti-pickleball elbow technology.
 The other paddles offer different things, including value, power, control, and spin.
 Here's a recap of my five picks:

 2. Vatic Pro PRISM Flash - Best cheap